suhasHere/moq-drafts/draft-nandakumar-moq-scenarios.md

 transport protocol

 - Media Switches to source new tracks but retain media payload from the original emitters.
-This implies new Track IDs sourced from the SFU, with object payload unchanged from the original emitters.
+This implies publishing new Track IDs sourced from the SFU, with object payload unchanged from the original emitters.

 - Media Switches to propogate subset of tracks as-is from the emitters to the subscribers.
-This implies Track IDs to be scoped end to end.
+This implies Track IDs to be unchanged between the emitters and the receivers.

 - Subscribers to explictily request multiple appropriate qualities and dynamically move between the qualtiies during the course of the session

-Another evolving topology for the interactive use-case is to use multiple distribution networks for delivering the media and thus move media switching functionality from purpose built SFUs to the core distribution network as shown below
+Another topology for the interactive use-case is to use multiple distribution networks for delivering the media, with thus media switching functionality running across disrtibution networks and also moving these media functions to the core distribution network as shown below

 ~~~
                    Distribution Network A
  E1: t1,t2,t3,t4
                                     SFU:t1, E1:t2, E3:t6
     .───.        ┌────────┐      ┌────────┐      .───.
-   ( E1  )───────│ Relay  │──────│ Relay  ├───▶ ( S1  )
+   ( E1  )───────│ Relay  │──────│ Relay  ├───▶ ( R1  )
     `───'        └─────┬──┘      └──┬─────┘      `───'
                        │ ┌────────┐ │
    E2: t1,t2           └─┤ Relay  │─┘
              ┌──────────▶└────┬───┘         SFU:t1,E1:t2
     .───.    │                 │                  .───.
-   ( E2  )───┘                 │              ┌─▶( S2  )
+   ( E2  )───┘                 │              ┌─▶( R2  )
     `───'                      │              │   `───'
                    ┌────────┐  │   ┌────────┬─┘
              ──────┤ Relay  │──┴───│ Relay  │─┐
              |     └─────┬──┘      └──┬─────┘ │
              |           │ ┌────────┐ │       │
              |           └─┤ Relay  │─┘       │
     .───.    |             └────────┘         │   .───.
-   ( E3  )───┘         Distribution Network B └─▶( S3  )
+   ( E3  )───┘         Distribution Network B └─▶( R3  )
     `───'                                         `───'
      E3: t1,t2,t3,t4,t5,t6                        E3: t2,
                                                   E1: t2,
                                                   E2: t2,
                                                  SFU: t1
 ~~~

-Such a topology needs to meet all the properties listed in a classic style setup, however having multiple distribution networks and relying on the distribution networks to carryout the media delivery, brins in further towards a data model that enables tracks to be uniquely identifiable across the distribution networks and not just within a single distribution network.
+Such a topology needs to meet all the properties listed in the homogenous topology setup, however having multiple distribution networks and relying on the distribution networks to carryout the media delivery, brings in further requirements towards a data model that enables tracks to be uniquely identifiable across the distribution networks and not just within a single distribution network.

 # Scenario differences